-As we said at the beginning, this is the first post-tutorial on Identity Server of WSO2, very introductory.
+As we said at the beginning, this is the first WSO2 Identity Server tutorial, very introductory, for beginners.
 Do not worry if everything was not explained in depth, because this will be all that we will do in the following IS publications.
 If after this post you find a very complete solution for business security and integrity globally, as you discover our following articles, it will still seem more so.

 Before finalizing we would like to emphasize that the IS is the most complex and expensive tool of WSO2 since among other things it is the one that must always be up-to-date and up to date with possible security holes.
 Without a doubt, it is a precious solution that every company should have in its repertoire of security management business applications.
 Identity Server (IS) in addition to being very flexible, it is perfect to guarantee through interfaces the adaptability to the changing security logic of the companies.

-Did you like our first chapter dedicated to WSO2 IS?
+Did you like our next tutorial dedicated to WSO2 Identity Server?
 If so, stay tuned for our next post in which we will enter fully on the Identity Server website.

 Until next time!